source-academy/js-slang/doc/README_4.md

-Source §4 is a small programming language, designed for the first chapter of the textbook
+Source §4 is a small programming language, designed for the fourth chapter of the textbook
 <a href="https://sicp.comp.nus.edu.sg">Structure and Interpretation
-of Computer Programs, JavaScript Adaptation</a>.
+of Computer Programs, JavaScript Adaptation</a> (SICP JS).

 ## What names are predeclared in Source §4?